- Motivations For Selling A Business

 Math can be daunting to some people and there is a lot of math that will come up when looking at the financial statements of a business.
 Don’t let this sway you as it’s important to understand when buying a business.
 We recommend reading the book Financial Intelligence from the Harvard Business Press to help you understand the language.

 Most people who are afraid of math are actually afraid of numbers.
 But these numbers shouldn’t scare you.
-For the most part, any math you bump against in the process of closing a deal will be little more than simple addition and subtraction, with a little division and a few percentages thrown in for good measure.
+For the most part, any math you bump against in closing a deal will be little more than simple addition and subtraction, with a little division and a few percentages thrown in for good measure.

-You’ll be able to do nearly any math you encounter on your cell phone.
+You can do nearly any math you encounter on your cell phone.

 In addition to basic math, buyers should be aware of basic finance and accounting concepts.
-These are needed to not only analyze the business, but also to run it effectively.
+These are needed not only to analyze the business but also to run it effectively.

 At the most basic level, every buyer should:

-- Understand the difference between a Balance Sheet and a Profit & Loss (P&L) Statement
+• Understand the difference between a Balance Sheet and a Profit & Loss (P&L) Statement

-Balance sheets report a company’s assets, liabilities, and shareholder equity for a specific point in time.Balance sheets provide investors and creditors with an idea of how well a company manages its resources.A P&L Statement is a summary of revenues, costs, and expenses incurred over a period of time.
-Also known as an Earnings Statement.A P&L Statement shows whether a company can generate profit through increasing revenue, reducing costs, or both
+Balance sheets report a company’s assets, liabilities, and shareholder equity for a specific point in time.
+Balance sheets give investors and creditors an idea of how well a company manages its resources.
+A P&L Statement is a summary of revenues, costs, and expenses incurred over a period of time.
+Also known as an Earnings Statement.
+A P&L Statement shows whether a company can generate profit through increasing revenue, reducing costs, or both

 Walking Away